NikodemC/DevicesApi/README.md

 # Simple Device API with Swagger

 This is a simple API for managing devices, exposing endpoints for CRUD operations on devices.
-The API documentation is powered by Swagger for easy exploration and testing.
+This API is powered by Swagger for easy exploration and testing.

 ## Endpoints